What is a Landing Page?

 What Makes a Good Landing Page?

 A Goal-Your goal is the ONE thing you want someone to do when they visit your site.
 Are you trying to get them to click through to this page to go buy your product?
-Enter in their email address for a subscription to your newsletter?
+Enter their email address for a subscription to your newsletter?
 It’s important to determine the goal of the landing page early on; your headlines, copy, and overall design will be based on your goal for the page.
 Speaking of headlines…

 Strong Headline– The headline of your landing pages is one of the most important elements.
 This is the first thing your visitors are going to read when they come to the landing page.
 The headline needs to be relevant to both your content and the link that brought them to this page.
 Keeping these messaging the same will keep the visitor from getting confused and going back, keeping your bounce rate low.

-Relevant Copy– The main purpose of the copy on a landing page is convince the reader that they will benefit from doing whatever you’re asking them to do.
+Relevant Copy– The main purpose of the copy on a landing page is to convince the reader that they will benefit from doing whatever you’re asking them to do.
 But, that doesn’t mean this content is a selling pitch; it’s a conversation with the visitor.
 As with all web copy, it should be easy to scan.
-Stick to short paragraphs, bullet points, and key words in bold.
+Stick to short paragraphs, bullet points, and keywords in bold.
 A big block of text is intimidating to a visitor, so break it up and make it easy for your visitor to read.

 Hidden Navigation– It’s been proven that removing navigation from landing pages increases conversion.
 By removing navigation, menu bars, and even social media links, you’re forcing your visitor to focus on your content.
 They’re less likely to get distracted and move away from the page if they don’t have the option.

 Brief Forms– If your landing page includes a form, ask yourself what information you really need from visitors.
-The less information users have to fill out, the more likely they are to complete the process, so keep the form brief and the information you require minimal.
+The fewer information users have to fill out, the more likely they are to complete the process, so keep the form brief and the information you require minimal.

 If you can, avoid using captchas.
 People see them as a hassle and won’t bother completing the form.